ryanwilsond/belte/docs/Current/ControlFlow.md

 the scope of the function.
 Because of this, types without a default value (non-nullable classes and arrays) cannot be used as the type for an out parameter.

+> Note that out parameters being assigned a default value will likely be removed,
+> instead requiring definite assignment to all out parameters

 Out parameters can be given a default value.
 The following are equivalent:

 ```belte